Factors affecting costs

 Each meter tracks a particular kind of usage.
 For example, a meter might track bandwidth usage (ingress or egress network traffic in bits-per-second), the number of operations, size (storage capacity in bytes), or similar items.

 The usage that a meter tracks correlates to a number of billable units.
-Those are charged to your account for each billing period, and the rate per billable unit depends on the resource type you are using.
+The rate per billable unit depends on the resource type you are using.
+Those units are charged to your account for each billing period.

 Azure usage rates and billing periods can differ between Enterprise, Web Direct, and Cloud Solution Provider (CSP) customers.
 Some subscription types also include usage allowances, which affect costs.